Hope Rock left TownMall of Westminster with a dozen free roses yesterday and headed for the courthouse where her mother works.

 "I congratulate [florists] for doing such a nice thing," said Rachel Borgen of Boring.
 "You seldom hear anything about businesses giving things away."

-When Hendren arrived at the mall yesterday morning, he found about a dozen people waiting.
+When Hendren arrived yesterday morning, he found about a dozen people waiting.
 A stream of people followed.

-"I guess we are in the run for the roses," said Harold Bloecher, whose hospital appointment yesterday would include flowers for a dozen patients.
+"I guess we are in the run for the roses," said Harold Bloecher, whose hospital appointment would include flowers for patients.

 Nita Fennell would be giving her bouquet to her daughter, who had just moved to a new subdivision.
 Greetings with roses might be a good way to get acquainted with new neighbors, she said.
 That will work, said Sherald Cooper of Owings Mills.